-If you’re reading this blog, there’s a pretty good chance that you’re already a Gordon Water customer.
+If you’re reading this blog, there’s a good chance that you’re already a Gordon Water customer.

-Seriously, it’s true – we will come out to your house and conduct a free water test that fits your schedule and provide you with detailed analysis on the results.
+Seriously, it’s true – we will come out to your house and conduct a free water test that fits your schedule and provides you with a detailed analysis on the results.
 No strings.
 No hassle.

-Some people give us a call, chomping at the bit over things like this (read: anything free), others a bit more apprehensive to invite a stranger into their house and others yet are afraid of the high-pressure ‘hard sell’ (we simply do not do this).
-The point is, a lot of people don’t know what to expect when they sign up for a free, in-home water test.
+Some people call us chomping at the bit over things like this (read: anything free), others more apprehensive to invite a stranger into their house and others yet are afraid of the high-pressure ‘hard sell’ (we do not do this).
+The point is, many people don’t know what to expect when they sign up for a free, in-home water test.
 In today’s blog, we will go over exactly what you can expect when having your water tested by a professional at Gordon Water Systems.

 Highly Trained, Professional Technicians

-To get a better understanding of this process myself, I sat down with Water Specialist Ben Roper (Bachelors of Science – Chemistry; Earlham College) for an impromptu interview discussing the process.
-As much as I hate to admit it, I had no idea how much planning and attention to detail goes into one of these free tests.
+To get a better understanding of this process myself, I sat down with Water Specialist Ben Roper (Bachelor of Science – Chemistry; Earlham College) for an impromptu interview discussing the process.
+As much as I hate to admit it, I did not understand how much planning and attention to detail goes into one of these free tests.

 Ben started in with me right away, talking about the importance of communication and ‘the right way to approach’ someone’s home.
 “We always call when we’re approximately 30 minutes away,” he said.
-I personally thought it was interesting that he went into detail on approaching the door – something I think a lot of people in residential sales roles fail to consider.
+I personally thought it was interesting that he went into detail on approaching the door – something I think a lot of people in residential sales roles do not consider.

 “Slowly but confidently, walk up the driveway and up to their door, ring the doorbell (if applicable) or knock, and take one good step back,” he advised.
-We talked earlier about how one of the reasons people may have some trepidation regarding an in-home call is because it’s essentially inviting a stranger into your home.
-This simple step back is meant to give the homeowner space in the initial greeting, and meant as a sign of respect as we enter your home.
+We talked earlier about how one reason people may have some trepidation regarding an in-home call is because it’s inviting a stranger into your home.
+This simple step back is meant to give the homeowner space in the initial greeting and meant as a sign of respect as we enter your home.
 We also always wear booties or remove our shoes upon entering a home.

 So, what’s really in a water test?

-After the initial greeting, pleasantries and basic questions – and of course, finding out what concerns you have about your water, our specialists (test kit in hand) will start the process of testing your water.
+After the initial greeting, pleasantries and basic questions – and finding out what concerns you have about your water, our specialists (test kit in hand) will start testing your water.
 “We’re always sure to place a towel down underneath our kits to avoid scratching counter tops, or set our kit somewhere safely on the floor”.
 This is your home and we are guests.
 From there, we’ll draw our first sample, which (if applicable) would be a test of your current, treated water.
-This is going to give us a gauge to see (if there is existing water treatment equipment in the house) if it is in good working order, and actually softening your water.
+This will give us a gauge to see (if there is existing water treatment equipment in the house) if it is in good working order and softening your water.

 Once we’ve completed the initial treated water test, we then draw a sample of their raw water.
 This is water that has gone through no changes or equipment as it enters the house.

-“We test this water in several different ways – first for tangible or visible contamination (clarity, smell, etc.).
+“We test this water in several ways – first for tangible or visible contamination (clarity, smell, etc.).
 Following that, we use a TDS meter (Total Dissolved Solids) to measure the amount of total dissolved solids in the water. (measured in parts per million, or PPM).”
-This raw water will be taken from one of two possible sources, an untreated spigot outside or from the pressure tank in the basement.
-We will then run water until the pressure tank kicks on, indicating that fresh water is now being pumped from the well.
-Now we have our truly raw sample.
+We will take this raw water from one of two sources, an untreated spigot outside or from the pressure tank in the basement.
+We will then run water until the pressure tank kicks on, showing that fresh water is now being pumped from the well.
+Now we have our raw sample.

-We’d mentioned a visual check for clarity and smell earlier with the treated water and we do it with the raw sample as well, but really we’re doing so much more with just this simple test.
+We’d mentioned a visual check for clarity and smell earlier with the treated water and we do it with the raw sample, but really we’re doing so much more with just this simple test.
 Clarity refers to the hue the water might carry.
 Is it slightly yellow or red?
 Is it perfectly clear?
 This could be sediment, iron, or tannins – which are all treated and handled differently.
-When we test for smell, we’re simply trying to identify if there’s anything present in the water that is creating that sulfur, kind-of rotten egg smell.
-There are a few iterations of this, as well as that typical slimy/bacterial smell.
-It could also be metallic in nature (like tin, or a “blood-like” smell).
+When we test for smell, we’re trying to identify if there’s anything present in the water that is creating that sulfur, kind-of rotten egg smell.
+There are a few iterations of this, and that typical slimy/bacterial smell.
+It could also be metallic (like tin, or a “blood-like” smell).

 For a better visual of what “hardness” in water really means, for every 5 grains per gallon hard, it’s the equivalent of one aspirin tablet worth of rock per gallon of water.
 TDS The metric of measuring things in “grains” is actually derived from ancient Egypt.
 A grain is a unit of measurement of mass, and in troy weight, avoirdupois, and Apothecaries’ system, equal to exactly 64.79891 milligrams.

 It is nominally based upon the mass of a single virtual, ideal seed of a cereal.
 From the Bronze Age into the Renaissance era, the average masses of wheat and barley grains were part of the legal definitions of units of mass.
 In modern day American culture, grains are used to measure the weight of a bullet or projectile (arrows), is commonly used in dentistry (gold-foil is measured in grains).
-Particulate emission levels are also measured in grains, as is water hardness (obviously, duh).
+We also measure particulate emission levels in grains and water hardness.

-So now we have a good working definition for clarity, smell, hardness and TDS, but that’s not all we consider in your free, in-home water test.
+So now we have a good working definition for clarity, smell, hardness, and TDS, but that’s not all we consider in your free, in-home water test.
 Iron is another metallic contaminant that can cause problems with your water.
-One of the most prevalent differences in our approach to testing iron is that we actually test for ferric (oxidized), ferrous (non-oxidized) and total iron, while others will typically only test for total iron, or fail to test for iron at all.
+One of the most prevalent differences in our approach to testing iron is that we test for ferric (oxidized), ferrous (non-oxidized) and total iron, while others will typically only test for total iron, or do not test for iron at all.

 “Next we test for tannins,” Ben said.
 “When we did a visual inspection of the water, we may have noticed a yellowish tint.
 We use white, styrofoam cups to compare bottled, reverse osmosis water.
-If the water does carry that yellowish hue, it’s possible that there are tannins present.”
+If the water carries that yellowish hue, it’s possible that there are tannins present.”

 “This is a very common mistake we see out in the field,” he added.
-After removing the iron with the portable softener we’d mentioned earlier – if there is still color, it very well may be tannins.
-Additional tests can be conducted to confirm it is in fact the presence of tannins, and not iron.
-Tannins, often confused with or mistaken for oxidized iron, are completely different.
-Tannins are comprised of organic matter – think leaves, sticks and debris (tannic acid is in fact the acid that’s found in your tea and coffee – but not nearly as delicious).
-Tannins cannot be removed by a water softener alone, and require specialized equipment, or at the very least a softener with a mixed resin bed.
+After removing the iron with the portable softener we’d mentioned earlier, if there is still color, it very well may be tannins.
+We can conduct additional tests to confirm that it is in fact the presence of tannins and not iron.
+Tannins, often confused with or mistaken for oxidized iron, are different.
+Tannins comprise organic matter – think leaves, sticks and debris (tannic acid is in fact the acid that’s found in your tea and coffee – but not nearly as delicious).
+A water softener alone can not remove tannins and require specialized equipment, or at the very least a softener with a mixed resin bed.

 Included in your free, in-home water test, we also test for: